Cost considerations are critical throughout the life cycle

 percent of the total approved budget for a budget period into A&R costs

 without NIH prior approval unless such rebudgeting would result in a change in scope.
-If the rebudgeting results in an A&R project exceeding $300,000, NIH will consider the rebudgeting to be a change in scope, and the grantee must
+If the rebudgeting will result in an A&R project exceeding $500,000, NIH will consider the rebudgeting to be a change in scope, and the grantee must

 Under foreign grants or foreign components under domestic